Western Australia Police Force: Helicopter crash

+Newman plane crash

+On 26 January 2001, four police officers died when their Cessna 310R plane crashed at night near the mining town of Newman.
+The plane was returning from Kiwirrkurra, on the edge of the Gibson Desert, when the aircraft's engines failed due to fuel starvation on the approach to Newman airstrip.
+The crash was the single biggest loss of police lives in Western Australian history, and the first involving a police aircraft.
+The officers killed in the crash were: Senior Constable Donald Richard Everett 4600 – 49 years - Pilot of Karratha Police Airwing; Senior Constable Phillip Gavin Ruland 7877 – 32 years - Newman Police Station; First Class Constable David Adrian Dewar 9178 – 31 years - Newman Police Station; Constable Gavin Ashley Capes 10305 – 27 years - Newman Police Station.
+A remembrance ceremony is held each year by the people of Newman to honour this tragic event.

 Honours and awards

 Recognition of the bravery and diligent service of Western Australia Police Force personnel is through the awarding of honours and awards.
 Personnel are eligible to receive awards both as a part of the Australian honours system and the internal Western Australia Police Force honours system.

 Australian honours system

 Western Australia Police Force personnel are eligible for awards under the Australian honours system, including: